 SILOS is inspired by the million year old living fossils and endangered species, the Metasequoia glyptostroboides (Dawn Redwood).
 The Metasequoia are currently the foundation of international climate change research.
 The species was thought to be extinct until 1940, when it was re-discovered in central China.

 The Metasequoia was on the edge of extinction due to genetic bottlenecking, their isolation having weakened them near the point of collapse.
-The seeds were collected for forty plus years in south central China by the first ever Sino-American tree conservation collaboration.
-Those seeds yielded the largest genetically diverse plantation of this tree species outside of China.
-The Metasequoia assist understanding climate trends and illustrate the benefit of diverse genetics.
+Seeds were collected for forty plus years in south central China by the first ever Sino-American tree conservation collaboration.
+Currently, the Metasequoia assist understanding climate trends.

 BENEFITS of SILOS